Infinit7Even/DMB/README.md

-# DMB Discord Message Backup Bot
+# Discord Message Backup Bot
 By [Samplasion](https://github.com/Samplasion)

 ### How to Run